cmp-202/ssh2shell/README.md

 * Add event handlers either to the class or within host object definitions.
 * Create bash scripts on the fly, run them and then remove them.
 * Server SSH fingerprint validation.
+* Access to [SSH2.connect variables](https://www.npmjs.com/package/ssh2#client-methods) for a more robust connection control.

 Code:
 -----